 Based out of Porto, Portugal, sastudio is an ideology-driven practice, a collaborative of architects, designers and innovative thinkers that operates at the intersection of the architecture realm with social entrepreneurship.

 By embracing diversity over homogeneity, difference over repetition, discussion over consensus, we continuously challenge the most standard and conventional ideas by not settling for the present day solutions, always looking for the added value of each project to its context and all its stakeholders.

-Has worked with Kengo Kuma in cultural, educational and infrastructure projects, was project leader for the winning design of the urban regenerator project for the new station ‘Gare Saint-Denis Pleyel’ in Paris.
+Has worked with Kengo Kuma in cultural, educational and infrastructure projects, was project leader for the winning design for the urban regenerator project for another upcoming station ‘Gare Saint-Denis Pleyel’ in Paris.

 Parallelly has always been involved in initiatives dedicated to working with NGO’s, for public interest design and social impact architecture.
 In 2017, founds sastudio, and has since been collaborating with like-minded partners in order to expand the studio’s mission.